bigwing/post-type-archive-mapping/README.md

 Your post types need to have `has_archive` set to true.

-Advanced customization is allowed via hooks.
-See the Plugin Filters section.

 Installation
 ---------------------
 Go to Settings->Reading.
 At the bottom you will see a place to map your post types.